svdoever/ai-writer/docs/docs/intro.md

 ## Introduction

-AI Writer is designed to generate content through the power of artificial intelligence, much like utilizing ChatGTP for content creation.
+AI Writer is designed to generate content through the power of artificial intelligence, much like utilizing ChatGPT for content creation.
 The quality of the content created by AI relies heavily on the clarity and specificity of the questions you present.
 This question is also called the "prompt".
 With AI Writer you have the tool to build powerful prompts.